ryanfiller/portfolio-gatsby/src/content/blog/css-grid-design.md

 ## A Quick Aside About Line-height

 Line height does not work the same way on the web as it does in print.
-Rather than keeping the baseline the same and adding space above the characters, the css line-height property actually adds space to the top and bottom of the letters. <a href="https://iamvdo.me/en/blog/css-font-metrics-line-height-and-vertical-align" target="_blank">This article</a> is a super in depth look into exactly how this works.
+Rather than keeping the baseline the same and adding space above the characters, the css line-height property actually adds space to the top and bottom of the letters. <a href="https://iamvdo.me/en/blog/css-font-metrics-line-height-and-vertical-align" >This article</a> is a super in depth look into exactly how this works.

 Because of this, even though the math seems like a 1rem repeating vertical grid would line up with the baselines of the text, it actually ends up nearly in the middle of the vertical space between each line of text.